 Chemicals included in Tox Town meet the following criteria:

 - Toxic (or perceived toxicity of interest to general public)

 - Known or expected to impact human health

 - Of interest to federal agencies that regulate, research, or advise on a chemical's health effects.
 The Environmental Protection Agency and the Agency for Toxic Substances and Disease Registry are examples of federal agencies concerned about toxic chemicals.

 Chemicals or substances that are voluntarily ingested, such as drugs, dietary supplements, or caffeine, are not included.

-Tox Town is a project of the Specialized Information Services Division of the National Library of Medicine and was launched in October, 2002.
-Future plans include the addition of more chemicals and the design of different types of geographic locations, such as an Arctic village and U.S. desert southwest scene.
+Tox Town is a project of the Specialized Information Services Division of the National Library of Medicine.
+It’s original version was launched in October, 2002.
+The current version launched in July, 2018.

 If you think that you have been exposed to a toxic chemical, contact your health care professional.
 For poisoning emergencies or questions about possible poisons, please contact your local poison control center at 1-800-222-1222 in the United States.
 Tox Town cannot respond to questions about individual medical cases, provide second opinions, or make specific recommendations regarding therapy.
 Those issues should be addressed directly with your healthcare provider.
 As this project is entirely U.S. federal government funded, Tox Town neither allows advertising on this site nor endorses any company or product.